France's Macron says will continue to press Trump on climate agreement

 "On Dec.
 12, two years after the Paris (climate) agreement, I will therefore convene a summit to take further action on climate, notably on the financial front," Macron told reporters.

-He said that the summit would aim to mobilize private and public financing for the projects committed to under the Paris agreement.
+He said that the summit would aim to mobilise private and public financing for the projects committed to under the Paris agreement.

 Asked if he was trying to persuade Trump to change his mind on the climate deal, Macro said: "I never despair to convince, because I think it is a duty, given my position, and it is a trait of my character".